nasa/opera-sds-pcm/CONTRIBUTING.md

 ### Communication Channels

-Before contributing changes to our project, it's a great idea to be familiar with our communication channels and to socialize your potential contributions to get feedback early.
-This will help give you context for your contributions, no matter their form.
+Before contributing to our project, please familiarize yourself with our communication channels, and socialize potential contributions early to get feedback.
+This will give you context for your contributions, and help ensure a smooth process for submission, review, and acceptance of your contributions.

 Our communication channels are:
 - [Issue tracking system]([INSERT LINK TO ISSUE TRACKING SYSTEM]) - a regularly monitored area to report issues with our software or propose changes
-- [Discussion board](INSERT LINK TO DISCUSSION BOARD OR MAILING LIST) - an permanently archived place to hold conversations related to our project, and to propose as well as show+tell topics to the contributor team.
+- [Discussion board](INSERT LINK TO DISCUSSION BOARD OR MAILING LIST) - a permanently archived place to hold conversations related to our project, and to propose as well as show+tell topics to the contributor team.
 This resource can be searched for old discussions.
 - [INSERT ADDITIONAL COMMUNICATION CHANNELS FOR YOUR PROJECT, EX: SLACK, TWITTER, YOUTUBE, ETC.]

 ## Our Development Process

-Our project integrates contributions from many people, and so we'd like to outline a process you can use to visualize how your contributions may be integrated if you provide something.
+This section outlines the process of submitting changes to the repository.
+The following diagram gives an overview of the process, with details on each step in the subsequent subsections.

 ```mermaid
 flowchart TD